 Administratively, in Zimbabwe the Chimanimani Mountains fall entirely in Chimanimani District, with the District Administration based in the small farming and tourism town of Chimanimani (formerly Melsetter) around 20 km away to the west at an altitude of 1200 m.
 The entire montane area is protected as the Chimanimani National Park.
 Apart from some former commercial farms lying west of the Haroni River but adjacent to the National Park, there are a number of Forest Areas (Martin I & II, Lionhills, Chisengu, Tarka and Glencoe Forest Lands) administered by the parastatal Zimbabwe Forestry Commission.
-These are used primarily for commercial plantation of Pinus species.
-At the far south of the mountains lies the Rusitu Valley (the Rusitu River becomes the Rio Lucite when it enters Mozambique) at an altitude of 320 m in which there are two Botanic Reserves - Rusitu and Haroni - protecting lowland forest, as well as the lowland forest of Mukurupini at the southern end of the National Park.
+These are used primarily for commercial plantation of Pinus species, although they do contain some pockets of natural vegetation.
+At the far south of the mountains lies the Rusitu Valley (the Rusitu River becomes the Rio Lucite when it enters Mozambique) at an altitude of 320 m in which there are two Botanic Reserves - Rusitu and Haroni - protecting lowland forest, as well as the lowland Mukurupini forest at the southern end of the National Park.